luiscruz/course_sustainableSE/2026/p1_measuring_software/g25_energy_compare.md

 Additionally, our methodology prioritized isolation.
 We used a fresh browser profile for each experiment for exactly thirty-second sessions.
 This strips away some of the complexities of real-world use.
 Future experiments can focus on the energy impact of fully logged-in sessions where targeted advertising and personalized recommendation algorithms are also running in the background.

-Furthermore, extending the scrolling duration from thirty seconds to several minute, or even hours, would provide valuable insights into sustained power draw.
+Furthermore, extending the scrolling duration from thirty seconds to several minutes, or even hours, would provide valuable insights into sustained power draw.
 Longer sessions would allow insights into how devices handle thermal throttling over time.
 It can also assert whether platforms optimize managing background resources when a user falls into a prolonged doomscrolling loop.

 # Replication Package